 A property may be owned individually by a single person or jointly by two or more persons, designated as co-owners, under a co-ownership regime (compropriedade).
-Under this regime, the "co-owners" simultaneously hold the ownership right over the same asset, exercising their rights and obligations in proportion to their respective quotas.
+Under this regime, the "co-owners" simultaneously hold an ideal quota over the same asset, exercising their rights and obligations on a pro rata basis and according to their respective quotas.